nelsonsbrian/binary/README.md

 Example Input: abc
 Example Output: Please input a number

+The program returns 0 when 0 is entered:
+Example Input: 0
+Example Output: 0

+The program returns 1 when 1 is entered:
+Example Input: 1
+Example Output: 1

 The program converts a single digit decimal number to a 2 digit binary Example Input: 2
 Example Output: 10